8 Organizations That Pick Up Your Donations for Free

 You can see if your local chapter accepts free donation pick-ups by visiting The Arc’s website.

-Items that The Arc Accepts: The Arc will take your furniture, clothing donations, and more.
+Items that The Arc Accepts: The Arc will take your furniture, clothing donations, shoes, books, toys, kitchen items, electronics, decor, cars, and more.

 Frequently Asked Questions